kucharo2/JEE-SmartRestaurant/README.md

 ## Local environment

 ### Environment setup
- Application was implemented on [Wildfly 10](http://wildfly.org/downloads/) and it uses [PostgreSql database](https://www.postgresql.org/download/).
+ Application was implemented in Java EE and deployed on [Wildfly 10](http://wildfly.org/downloads/) and it uses [PostgreSql database](https://www.postgresql.org/download/).

   To run application locally follow the [environment setup](configuration).